Water flowing through the Lower Granite Dam on the Snake River.

 Customize your letter with these additional options.

-• Dam removal would restore over 140 miles of the lower Snake River and open up access to thousands of miles of salmon spawning habitat in the Columbia River Basin.
+• Dam removal would restore over 140 miles of the lower Snake River and open access to thousands of miles of salmon spawning habitat in the Columbia River Basin.

 • Salmon have successfully re-colonized stretches of rivers unused for decades following other dam removals.